 Please provide computational models in a machine-readable form at the time of first submission to allow reviewers to examine the analysis and simulations performed in the study.
 When possible, standardized formats (SBML or CellML) should be used instead of scripts (e.g., MATLAB).
 Authors are encouraged to follow the MIRIAM guidelines and deposit their models in a public database such as BioModels or JWS Online.

 If no appropriate specific database exists, we encourage authors to deposit their data to an appropriate publicly available repository.
 Generalist publicly accessible repositories such as DRYAD, FigShare, or Zenodo may be used when there is no appropriate community repository.
-For more information on data sharing see https://rupress.org/jcb/pages/editorial-policies#data-sharing.
+If authors do not have a preferred repository, they may take advantage of RUP’s integration with Dryad to facilitate deposits upon manuscript submission, at no cost to authors.
+For more information on data sharing see https://rupress.org/jem/pages/editorial-policies#data-sharing.

 Aims and scope